1985: The Year of the Spy: Larry Wu-Tai Chin

-Jonathan Jay Pollard
+Jonathan Pollard

-Jonathan Jay Pollard, son of a microbiology professor, grew up in South Bend, Indiana.
-As a child he loved to read and tell stories.
+Jonathan Pollard grew up in South Bend, Indiana.
 His family lost 70 relatives during the Holocaust, and he dreamed of avenging these wrongs.
 He attended Stanford University where he falsely boasted that Israeli intelligence paid his tuition and his father worked for the CIA.

-After leaving graduate school at Tufts University, he became a civilian US Naval intelligence officer in 1979.
+After leaving graduate school at Tufts University, he became a civilian U.S. Naval intelligence officer in 1979.
 He earned a promotion in 1984 and immediately passed satellite imagery and CIA reports to Israeli agents, unsolicited.
 Apart from cash, he received jewelry and a honeymoon on the Orient Express for his wife Anne Henderson.

 Pollard reportedly admitted to selling materials that could fill a 10-foot by 6-foot by 6-foot space to Israeli intelligence, from where, it is claimed some intelligence specialists believe that the Soviet moles then passed those secrets along to Moscow.

 Pollard's need to constantly handle classified materials drew too much attention, and he was arrested by the FBI on November 18, 1985.
 He pleaded guilty to espionage and received a sentence of life in prison on June 4, 1986.
 After Anne served her 5-year sentence for unauthorized possession of government documents, she divorced Pollard.

-In April 2008, federal prosecutors accused 84-year-old retired US Army engineer and New Jersey resident Ben-Ami Kadish of passing intelligence to an Israeli official who also received information from Pollard.
+In April 2008, federal prosecutors accused 84-year-old retired U.S. Army engineer and New Jersey resident Ben-Ami Kadish of passing intelligence to an Israeli official who also received information from Pollard.

-Ronald William Pelton
+Ronald Pelton

-Ronald William Pelton was born in 1942.
-After attending Indiana University, he joined the US Air Force and analyzed SIGINT in Pakistan.
+Ronald Pelton was born in 1942.
+After attending Indiana University, he joined the U.S. Air Force and analyzed SIGINT in Pakistan.
 He had a photographic memory.

 He began working for the National Security Agency as a communications specialist in 1966.
-He personally went to the Soviet embassy in Washington, DC and volunteered to spy after he retired in 1979.
+He personally went to the Soviet embassy in Washington, D.C. and volunteered to spy after he retired in 1979.

 He eventually disclosed to the Soviets intelligence about Operation Ivy Bells, a plan to monitor underwater Soviet communication cables.
 At the time, the information Pelton had disclosed was so sensitive that CIA director William Casey and NSA director William Odom asked the media to report any leaked information to them before going to press.

 Alleged Soviet defector Vitaly Yurchenko was a KGB colonel who revealed Pelton's identity during an interrogation by the CIA.

 Pelton received three concurrent life sentences in 1986.